This is the Canon 50mm lens you have been waiting for.

 Note that you will need an RF-mount camera (the EOS R-series) to mount this lens on, but ... this lens is good enough that buying an RF-mount camera just to use it on makes perfect sense.

-Sometimes, it is easy to justify the purchase of a lens for a subset of its attributes, but when it is time to select the ideal lens for a particular use, the focal length always becomes a very important attribute.
-The focal length determines the angle of view which determines the subject distance required for the desired framing and the distance from the subject determines the perspective.
-The 50mm focal length is ultra-popular due to its great number of uses.
+Sometimes, it is easy to justify the purchase of a lens for a subset of its attributes (such as extreme sharpness).
+Still, when it is time to select the ideal lens for a particular use, the focal length always becomes a primary consideration.
+The focal length determines the angle of view, which determines the subject distance required for the desired framing, and the distance from the subject determines the perspective.

-On a full frame body, a 50mm focal length provides an angle of view that seems natural and that brings great general purpose usefulness.
-So useful that 50mm (or very similar) focal length prime lenses are found in all major brand lens lineups, with some having numerous options (Canon has five 50mm prime lenses at review time).
+On a full-frame body, a 50mm focal length provides an angle of view that seems natural, and that aspect brings great general-purpose usefulness.
+So useful, and thus, so popular, is this focal length that 50mm (or very similar) focal length prime lenses are found in all major brand lens lineups, with some having numerous options (Canon has five 50mm prime lenses at review time, and the Canon RF 50mm F1.8 STM Lens was added since).

 Having a 50mm focal length and f/1.2 aperture available opens many artistic opportunities, including those found in nature.

-At review time, this lens is not compatible with any APS-C (1.6x FOVCF) format cameras.
-Should that scenario change in the future, or should an R-series cameras' 1.6 crop mode be used, the full frame angle of view equivalent becomes 80mm.
+When used on an APS-C (1.6x FOVCF) imaging sensor format camera, this lens provides an angle of view equivalent to an 80mm lens on a full-frame camera.
 This angle of view works for similar subjects, with more working space required and tighter framed headshot portraits having better perspective.

 At f/1.2, the foreground trees stand out against the blurred background trees and the viewer's eye is directed to them (even one of the foreground trees is slightly blurred in the shallow depth of field illustrated here).
 At f/16, the background trees appear to be part of the image and that is of course sometimes desireable.
 Compare your current 50mm lens' widest aperture to f/1.2.